sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 [Log levels for Step Functions execution events](https://docs.aws.amazon.com/step-functions/latest/dg/cw-logs.html#cloudwatch-log-level) are limited to `ALL`, `ERROR`, `FATAL`, and `OFF` (in order from most broad to most specific).
-Setting the level to `ALL` is the only way to be _certain_ that all context information will be available.
+Setting the level to `ALL` is the only way to be _certain_ that context information will be available.

 There's an additional problem with RDS and Aurora.
 StopDBCluster and StopDBInstance are not idempotent.
-It is normal to call multiple times and receive InvalidDBCluster and InvalidDBInstanceState errors before a database enters the `available` status and is ready to be stopped, as well as while it is in the `stopping` status.
-In Python, I can choose to log expected exceptions at the `INFO` level rather than the `ERROR` level; you can ignore them.
-Step Functions treats any exception as an `ERROR`.
+It is normal to call multiple times and receive InvalidDBCluster and InvalidDBInstanceState errors, both before a database is `available` and while it is `stopping`.
+In Python, I can choose to log these expected exceptions at the `INFO` level rather than the `ERROR` level; you can ignore them.
+Step Functions logs any exception as an `ERROR`.

 #### 4. Cluttered diagrams